D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.7
+- IWD2: Updated crash fix from last update ("Give party starting items" with G3 NPC mod).
+New version of NPC mod broke the previous fix, so it's been adjusted to work with both old and new versions of the mod.

 v7.6
 - Fixed possible mod conflict issues with "Start with bag of holding" component (scripting related).
 - IWD2: Fixed a possible crash if using "Give party starting items" component and G3 IWD2 NPC mod.